emanuelecavalleri/BEKcracker/README.md

 ## BEK attack!

-Run BEKcracker typing `./BEKcracker` on command line! to have the best performance two options are available:
+Run BEKcracker typing `./BEKcracker` on command line.
+To have the best performance two options are available:
 - `-g` : specify <GUID> of your BEK file, with or without separators
 - `-e` : specify <Year Month Day Hour> of encryption following this format: <yyyy mm dd hh and> (must be > <2007 01 07 00>) For all the options, type `./BEKcracker -h`.